collincahill/collin-cahill-ux-iop/README.md

   #### Struggles
   - Tried document.getElement_______ but found that it wasn't versatile enough for my purposes.
 Decided to do away with the compatibility and just use querySelector.

+### Unit 5
+This unit is setup for the main portion of the project.
+It is mostly standards things.
+  #### Standards Implemented
+  - Matches example file structure used in Angular projects
+  - Uses EditorConfig to enforce code conventions.